YCL92/DeepSelfie/README.md

 ### Train from scratch

-Before training from scratch, you need to first download the FivekNight dataset from here.
-Also, you need to use your camera to take some images (the more the better, with various exposure level and ISO) in RAW format.
+Before training from scratch, you need to first download the FivekNight dataset from [onedrive](https://dongguk0-my.sharepoint.com/:f:/g/personal/yc_lu_dongguk_edu/EoIwKeaFgZhAj9UaLoxVWDEBX3Yhs07mpXyJn5Y_Xj6aTQ?e=30kDcX).
+Also, you need to use your camera to take some images (the more the better, with various exposure levels and ISO) in RAW format.
 To start training, follow the instructions below:

 1. Generate training dataset for r2rNet by running "genDB-r2rNet.ipynb" under /dataset.
 2. Get the statistical information of your own dataset by running "getStat_r2rNet.ipynb" under /dataset, copy the results to "config.ipynb" under /.
 3. Train r2rNet by running "train-dataloader.ipynb" under /, you may want to specify a new port for Visdom.
-4. Generate validation set by running "genValset.ipynb" under /, this step should be performed after r2rNet training is completed.
+4. Generate validation dataset by running "genValset.ipynb" under /, this step should be performed after r2rNet training is completed.
 5. Train the gain estimation network by running "train-gainEst.ipynb" under /, you may want to specify a new port for Visdom.
 6. Train the raw processing network by running "train-rawProcess.ipynb" under /, you may want to specify a new port for Visdom.